purplebite/netcheck-api/README.md

 ```bash
 docker run --privileged -d -e PORT=2025 -e API_KEY=123456789 -e DEVICE=wlan0 -e SCAN_CRON=10 --network host --restart=always purplebite/netcheck-api:latest
 ```
-NetCheck API is now running on http://localhost:2025.
+NetCheck API is now running on http://localhost:2025 and uses Redis for persistent data storage.

 - If the API key is not specified during container startup no API key is required.
 - If the DEVICE variable is not passed during container startup, the default value is set to wlan0.
 If you're unsure about the device name, you can use the `ifconfig` command to find the name of the WiFi interface.
 To install use `sudo apt install net-tools` .